 Introduction to Oklahoma Boating Laws

 This one-day course provides an introduction to Oklahoma Boating Laws.
 The course is designed for individuals who operate watercraft in Oklahoma, including personal watercraft.
-This course is a must for anyone operating a motorized vessel in Oklahoma. – Classroom sessions include lectures, demonstrations, and hands-on practice in the classroom. – Simulated small craft operations experience on waters of Lake Eufaula. – Hands-on experience at the lake with practical instruction application in various areas of safety, legal, and shoreside operations.
+This course is a must for anyone using a motorized vessel in Oklahoma. – Classroom sessions include lectures, demonstrations, and hands-on practice in the classroom. – Simulated small craft operations experience on the waters of Lake Eufaula. – Hands-on experience at the lake with practical instruction in various safety, legal, and shoreside operations areas.

 Required Equipment for Boats in Oklahoma

-Boats in Oklahoma must have certain pieces of equipment to be on the water.
+Oklahoma Boats must have certain equipment to be on the water.
 These items include life jackets for every passenger, a sound-producing device, and a fire extinguisher.
-Check with the Oklahoma Boating Regulations handbook for a complete list of required equipment.
+Check with the Oklahoma Boating Regulations handbook for a complete equipment list.
 Classroom sessions include lectures, demonstrations, and hands-on practice in the classroom.

-Boaters are also encouraged to have a map of the area they are navigating and a first-aid kit.
+Boaters are also encouraged to have a map of their navigating area and a first-aid kit.
 There are boating safety courses available at the marina.
-If you’re exploring on land, the local chambers of commerce can provide you with a map that details sights, lodging, and restaurants.
-Also, if you’re driving to your destination, it’s helpful to have a detailed map or gazetteer of the area so you can keep track of where you’ve been.
+If you’re exploring on land, the local chambers of commerce can provide a map detailing sights, lodging, and restaurants.
+Also, if you’re driving to your destination, having a detailed map or gazetteer of the area is helpful to keep track of where you’ve been.

 Oklahoma Boating Regulations

 Oklahoma Boating Regulations require that all vessels have a registration number and display it in a conspicuous place.
-Operators must have a boating safety education certificate and must obey all local, state, and federal laws while boating.
+Operators must have a boating safety education certificate and obey all local, state, and federal laws.
 Being on the water is a privilege, not a right.
-Pay attention to other boaters and take any needed safety precautions to ensure that everyone in your group remains safe.
+Pay attention to other boaters and take necessary safety precautions to ensure everyone in your group remains safe.

 The Penalty for Breaking Oklahoma Boating Laws

 The penalty for breaking Oklahoma boating laws can range from a simple fine to imprisonment.
-If you are caught violating any of Oklahoma’s boating laws, you could be facing a simple penalty.
-However, if you are caught breaking a more stringent regulation, you could be facing imprisonment.
+If you violate any of Oklahoma’s boating laws, you could face a simple penalty.
+However, if you break a more stringent regulation, you could face imprisonment.
 To help navigate the Oklahoma boating laws, you should familiarize yourself with the basics of operating a vessel.

 Things you should keep in your Mind